jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         as inlays, onlays and overlays.
 They are usually made with feldspathic or zirconia-based porcelains providing an extraordinary aesthetic appearance.</p>\n"
     - question: What is a veneer?
-      answer: "<p>Dental veneers are direct restorations made of composite, or fine porcelain sheets that adhere exclusively to the anterior surface or vestibular face of the teeth to improve their shape and appearance.
+      answer: "<p>Dental veneers are direct restorations made of composite; or fine porcelain sheets that adhere exclusively to the anterior surface or vestibular face of the teeth to improve their shape and appearance.
 Dental veneers are used to correct fractured, stained, misaligned, worn, separated or malformed